angular-package

 It is worth checking only the method name, not including the object and its functionality, because then it's possible to achieve constant intuitive method names, at first sight, indicating its meaning.
 The need is also to have the same parameters.

-This page covers building the method names using the approaches of the page 'methods usage analysis'.
-Method names consist of selected words, and among others, there are verbs, prepositions, and nouns in a specific order, where can be found intuitiveness and functionality.
+This page covers building the method names using the approaches of the page ''.
+Method names consist of selected words, and among others, there are verbs, prepositions, and nouns in a specific order, where can be found and .
 The methods perform actions, and the first step is to create a small list of them.

 Possible actions